Friday, 18 August 2023

 Monument to the heroes of Warsaw

-The Monument to the Heroes of Warsaw, also known as the Warsaw Nike, is a monument commemorating all those who died in the city in 1939 to 1945, including participants in the defense of Warsaw in September 1939, the participants of the Warsaw Ghetto Uprising and the Warsaw Uprising, and the victims of German terror in the occupied capital.
-The city has seen much bloodshed.
+Warsaw has seen much bloodshed but also many heroic acts.
+As we travelled we saw many momentsThonouring those people.
+One the Monument to the Heroes of Warsaw, also known as the Warsaw Nike, is a monument commemorating all those who died in the city in 1939 to 1945, including participants in the defense of Warsaw in September 1939, the participants of the Warsaw Ghetto Uprising and the Warsaw Uprising, and the victims of German terror in the occupied capital.
+The city has seen much turmoil.

-Vistula river with Stadion Narodowy in the background
+Vistula River with Stadion Narodowy the largest Association Football arena in Poland in the background

 The district of Praga

-The Praga district was historically separate from Warsaw – maybe until a bridge was built over the river Vistula.
-The rather derelict district experienced a revival following the end of Communism in 1989, as young artists moved into many of the former factory buildings, drawing crowds in search of something different from the Old Town across the river.
+We crossed the Vistula River into the Praga district which was historically separate from Warsaw – maybe until a bridge was built over the river.
+This rather derelict district experienced a revival following the end of Communism in 1989 as young artists moved into many of the former factory buildings, drawing crowds in search of something different from the Old Town across the river.

 A lifesize group sculpture of street musicians in Praga